sddevelopment-be/penguin-pragmatic-patterns/content/practices/convient_conventions.md

 * Code is write-once, read-often.
 * Working with consistent representations lowers mental load.
 * Humans are excellent at recognizing deviations from the norm.

+## Considerations

+* **Developer Resistance:** Enforcing a uniform style might face pushback from developers who value their coding individuality.
+* **Initial Overhead:** The process of defining, documenting, and implementing consistent coding standards can be time-consuming and resource-intensive.
+* **Tool Dependence:** Reliance on automated tools for enforcement might lead to over-dependence, reducing manual oversight and potentially missing nuanced issues.
+* **Stifled Innovation:** Strict adherence to coding conventions might stifle creative problem-solving and innovative coding techniques.
+* **Initial Overhead:** The process of defining, documenting, and implementing consistent coding standards can be time-consuming and resource-intensive.
+* **Power Dynamics:** Senior or vocal team members might dominate the creation and enforcement of rules, creating an oppressive atmosphere for others, particularly new or timid team members.
+* **Onboarding Challenges:** While having a set of conventions aims to reduce variation and cognitive load, overly strict enforcement of coding conventions might overwhelm new team members, making it difficult for them to integrate smoothly.

+### Mitigation Strategies

+* **Inclusive Decision-Making:** Involve the entire team in the process of defining the coding standards to ensure buy-in and reduce resistance.
+* **Incremental Implementation:** Introduce the standards gradually, starting with the most critical rules, and expand over time to allow for adaptation.
+* **Flexible Enforcement:** Allow for exceptions where necessary and encourage developers to suggest improvements to the conventions.
+* **Comprehensive Training:** Provide training sessions and resources to help developers understand and adopt the new standards effectively.
+* **Regular Reviews:** Conduct regular code reviews and discussions to address any issues with the conventions and make adjustments as needed.
+* **Inclusive Decision-Making:** Involve the entire team, including junior and timid members, in defining coding standards to ensure broad buy-in and reduce the risk of power imbalances.
+* **Mentorship Programs:** Pair new team members with mentors who can help them understand and adapt to coding standards without feeling intimidated.

 ## Examples